 Hippopotamus (Hippopotamus amphibius)

-In Uganda, the best places to see the hippopotamus are in Murchison Falls, Queen Elizabeth and Lake Mburo national parks, where they are abundant in suitable habitats.
-Hippos are still quite common outside of reserves, and they are responsible for killing more people than any other African mammal.
+However, hippos are still quite common outside of Uganda’s reserves, and they are responsible for killing more people than any other African mammal.

 Hippopotamus essentially translates to the Greek for “river horse“.